David Bigman: Biography

 Bigman was born in Detroit, Michigan.
 He studied under Rabbi Ahron Soloveichik at the Hebrew Theological College, better known as the Skokie Yeshiva, and then under Rabbi Aryeh Leib Bakst.
 After moving to Israel he studied at the Netzach Israel, Kerem B'Yavneh and Merkaz HaRav yeshiva programs.
 He received his Rabbinic ordination from the Ariel Institute in Haifa.

 Bigman completed his B.A. in Economics with honors at Wayne State University.
 He moved to Israel in 1976, served in the Israel Defense Forces (IDF), and joined Ma'ale Gilboa, of the Religious Kibbutz Movement.

 Bigman served as the rabbi of Kibbutz Ma'ale Gilboa between 1982 and 1986.
-From 1986 to 1993 he was the head of the Ein Tzurim Yeshiva, and has been at the head of Yeshivat Ma'ale Gilboa since it opened in 1993.
+From 1986 to 1993 he was the head of the Yeshivat_HaKibbutz_HaDati_(Ein_Tzurim).
+Since its opening in 1993 until 2024, Bigman was the head of Yeshivat Ma'ale Gilboa.
+As of fall 2024, he has transitioned into the role of President of Yeshivat Ma'ale Gilboa to make room for Rabbi Yossi Gamliel to join the head leadership team.
 Bigman was also active in opening the Ein HaNatziv program for girls.

 Over the years Bigman taught in many places, in Israel and the United States, including the Pardes Institute of Jewish Studies, the Drisha Institute and Yeshivat Hadar.
 In 2012 Bigman joined Beit Hillel, a group of Modern Orthodox Israeli rabbis working to create a more engaged spiritual leadership.